john9francis/chaotic-pendulum/README.md

 ![bifurcation plot for driving forces 1.35 to 1.5](outputs/bifurcation.png)

-# Coding this problem
+# Code explanation

 This code features a second order runge-kutta method to find the position of the pendulum at the next theta.
 There is a class, "Pendulum" that handles most of the logic.

+**Main.py**
+This file runs a simulation of your choice.
+There are functions to recreate each of the figures in the text like 3.6, 3.8, etc.

+**rk2_pendulum.py**
+Features a pendulum class.
+This class has member variables such as driving force, damping force, pendulum length, etc. It also has methods to generate a list of position vs. time using a second order runge kutta method.
+Using this method there is also a method that creates poincare data.

+**pendulum_demo.py**
+Uses pygame to display the pendulum in real time like an animation.
+This file is for demo purposes but not to generate accurate data.
+This demo uses euler's method which is slightly less accurate than runge kutta.

 # Development environment

-This simulation is coded in Python, using numpy and matplotlib libraries.
+This simulation is coded in Python, using numpy, matplotlib, and pygame libraries.

 How to install using python virtual environment (windows):